AMERICA'S GRAY WOLVES

 Since the U.S. Fish and Wildlife Service first tried to strip wolves’ federal Endangered Species Act protections in 2003, the Center has been in court fighting that action tooth and nail.
 Over the past two decades, we’ve filed a long list of lawsuits to retain protections, which have helped wolf populations grow.

 Even with our successful lawsuits, wolves have remained under attack in Congress, where anti-wolf legislators have continuously tried to undo court rulings by attaching delisting riders to major federal budget bills.
 For nearly two decades — with the help of Center supporters calling and emailing their members of Congress — we held off these efforts to permanently end Endangered Species Act protections for gray wolves in Wyoming and the western Great Lakes states.

 When the Trump administration proposed to remove protections from nearly every gray wolf in the lower 48 states, in 2019 we launched our Call of the Wild campaign, holding rallies and community hearings across the country.
 Our campaign, joined with efforts by our allies, generated 1.8 million comments opposing the plan.

 Despite the Center’s legal wins and massive public support for gray wolves, in fall 2020 the Service finalized its decision to strip federal protection from all U.S. wolves except the small Southwest population (listed separately under the Act).
-This wolf “delisting” rule goes into effect in early January 2021, but the Center and allies have already filed a notice of intent to sue.
+This wolf “delisting” rule was set to go into effect in early January 2021, after the Center and allies had already filed a notice of intent to sue.
 Our notice states that removing protections is unlawful because wolves haven’t recovered.
 The decision also contradicts current science on wolf conservation and taxonomy and ignores concerns raised in peer reviews by the nation’s top wolf scientists.

 We’ll keep fighting to make sure wolves regain the protection they need and repopulate suitable habitat across the continent.